HenkaSyvert/Missan/README.md

 users can create interactive simulations.

 It is written (as much as possible) from scratch, in C++ with OpenGL/GLFW as a base.
-Currently the project is about 1700 significant lines of code (sloc).
 This project is a work in progress, but some notable features it currently supports are:
 - **Scripting Engine** which allows user-defined scripts to be injected at various stages of the game loop.
 - **Physics Engine**, implemented from scratch.
 Collision avoidance currently only partly implemented.